Mancini hands Balotelli Italy recall

+Mario Balotelli is set to end a four-year international exile after Roberto Mancini named the Nice striker in his first squad as Italy boss.

-Balotelli is a long-time favourite of Mancini's and played under the newly-installed head coach at Inter Milan and Manchester City.
+Balotelli is a long-time favourite of Mancini's and played under the newly installed head coach at Inter and Manchester City.

-A return of 43 goals in two seasons at Nice has been rewarded by Mancini, who has included five uncapped players in his 30-man group to take on Saudi Arabia, France and Netherlands, games that represent the start of a rebuilding project after the Azzurri's failure to reach the 2018 FIFA World Cup.
+A return of 43 goals in two seasons at Nice has been rewarded by Mancini, who has included five uncapped players in his 30-man group to take on Saudi Arabia, France and Netherlands - games that represent the start of a rebuilding project following the Azzurri's failure to reach the 2018 World Cup.

 Chelsea wing-back Emerson Palmieri, Atalanta defender Mattia Caldara, Torino midfielder Daniele Baselli, Crotone's Rolando Mandragora and Sassuolo forward Domenico Berardi are all in line for maiden appearances at full international level.

-Mancini's squad will convene at the Italian Football Federation's Coverciano headquarters on Thursday (AEST), five days before it faces Saudi Arabia in St Gallen.
+Mancini's squad will convene at the Italian Football Federation's Coverciano headquarters on Wednesday, five days before they face Saudi Arabia in St Gallen.

-It will take on France at Balotelli's present stomping ground of Allianz Riviera Stadium on 2 June (AEST) before hosting Netherlands in Turin on 5 June (AEST).
+They will take on France at Balotelli's present stomping ground of the Allianz Riviera Stadium on June 1 before hosting Netherlands in Turin on June 4

+Italy's 30-man squad for the friendlies against Saudi Arabia, France and Italy:

 Gianluigi Donnarumma (AC Milan), Mattia Perin (Genoa), Salvatore Sirigu (Torino); Leonardo Bonucci (AC Milan), Mattia Caldara (Atalanta), Domenico Criscito (Zenit), Danilo D’Ambrosio (Inter), Mattia De Sciglio (Juventus), Emerson Palmieri (Chelsea), Alessio Romagnoli (AC Milan), Daniele Rugani (Juventus), Davide Zappacosta (Chelsea); Daniele Baselli (Torino), Giacomo Bonaventura (AC Milan), Bryan Cristante (Atalanta), Alessandro Florenzi (Roma), Jorginho (Napoli), Rolando Mandragora (Crotone), Claudio Marchisio (Juventus), Lorenzo Pellegrini (Roma); Mario Balotelli (Nice), Andrea Belotti (Torino), Domenico Berardi (Sassuolo), Federico Bernardeschi (Juventus), Federico Chiesa (Fiorentina), Ciro Immobile (Lazio), Lorenzo Insigne (Napoli), Matteo Politano (Sassuolo), Simone Verdi (Bologna), Simone Zaza (Valencia)